DrDaveTurner/HPC-User/episodes/high-throughput-computing.md

 ---

 :::::::::::::::::::::::::::::::::::::: questions

-- "What is the difference between high-throughput computing and cluster computing?"
+- What is the difference between high-throughput computing and cluster computing?
 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- "Learn what types of jobs run well on HTC systems"
+- Learn what types of jobs run well on HTC systems.
-- "Understand how to submit jobs using OSG"
+- Understand how to submit jobs using OSG.
 ::::::::::::::::::::::::::::::::::::::::::::::::

----

 ## High-Throughput Computing